ADS Testing Office

 I am running late for my exam, what important information do I need to know?

 - Students who arrive to complete their exam 20 minutes or more late forfeit their ability to complete their exam.
-Students will have to speak with their instructors regarding the ability to reschedule with the ADS Testing Office, in 3 business days.
+Students will have to speak with their instructors regarding the ability to reschedule with the ADS Testing Office.

 - Students who arrive late to take their exam, forfeit the volume of time they were late from their testing reservation (up to 20 minutes).